 Seatbelt Laws

-In Michigan, all drivers and passengers in the front seat are required by law to buckle up.
-Because of this, law enforcement can pull over a driver if they’re not wearing a seat belt as a “primary” state.
+In Michigan, all drivers and front-seat passengers are legally required to wear seatbelts.
+As a result, law enforcement can pull over a driver for not wearing a seatbelt in this “primary” state.

-On the other hand, Ohio is a “secondary” state.
-This means that a law enforcer cannot pull over a driver for solely not wearing a seatbelt.
-They must be asked to pull over for committing a primary traffic offense, such as suspicion of driving under the influence (DUI).
+Conversely, Ohio is classified as a “secondary” state, where law enforcement cannot initiate a traffic stop solely for seatbelt non-compliance.
+A driver must be stopped for committing a primary traffic offense, such as suspicion of driving under the influence (DUI).

-The list above does not cover all the differences in driving and traffic regulations between the two states.
-But, as an Ohio driver in Michigan, or vice versa, it’s essential to be aware of the potential changes you may encounter.
+The above list does not contain all the driving and traffic regulations variations between Ohio and Michigan.
+However, it is crucial for Ohio drivers in Michigan, or vice versa, to remain mindful of the potential changes they may encounter.

-Despite their list of differences, both states embrace similar regulations in different aspects of driving and traffic laws, such as DUI and distracted driving regulations.
+Although there are differences, both states share driving and traffic laws similarities.
+These include DUI and distracted driving regulations.

-If you’ve been arrested for a driving or traffic penalty in either state, you should always seek the help of a car accident lawyer to ensure the best possible outcome for your case.
-Contact us today.
+If you have been arrested for a driving or traffic violation in either state, we recommend seeking the assistance of a car accident lawyer to ensure the best possible outcome for your case.
+Please get in touch with us today.

 Jonathan Ashton, Partner and Personal Injury Attorney, began his law career at GT&B in 2007 as a law clerk.
 He was hired as an associate immediately after passing the Ohio Bar in 2008.
 Jonathan practices in Personal Injury, representing clients who have been injured and need justice and compensation for them to move forward in their lives.